Gold diggers: Illegal mining near Colombian town hits Zijin output

-When China's Zijin Mining (601899.SS) paid $1 billion to buy an extensive gold mine in the Colombian Andes in late 2019, security risks were a top concern, despite an operation by the military which had beat back illegal miners.
+BURITICA, Colombia - When China’s Zijin Mining paid $1 billion to buy an extensive gold mine in the Colombian Andes in late 2019, security risks were a top concern, despite an operation by the military which had beat back illegal miners.

-The company's pre-deal jitters were warranted: illegal extraction by wildcat miners in tunnels either within or adjoining its concession has shot up since the operation's end.

 The tunnels are controlled by the Clan del Golfo crime gang, known locally as “The Ten” for the 10% cut they take off the illegal miners output.
 The Clan then buys remaining production, allowing miners to keep some gold or giving them cash or liquid mercury as payment.